25A0/procgen-challenge-5/src/README.md

 > You and a group of elves are traveling southwards when you hear that the
 > church's hidden treasure was found in a cave near the capital.
 Will you
-> guide it from greedy bandits, or try to take your own share?
+> guard it against greedy bandits, or try to take your own share?

 > You chase a dragon for its curing scales.

-Building blocks:
- - Dragon and scales: Could be any mystical creature that can have notable body parts

 > You flee a dark forest, for you stole from the creatures that lurk there.